Child Development Degree

 Childcare Center Director in Elementary School

-Directors at this level must usually hold a PhD and will interact at the local, state, and federal organizational level for their school and/or district.
+Directors at this level must typically hold a graduate degree and will interact at the local, state, and federal organizational level for their school and/or district.
 Growth is slow in this area, but starting salary is about $89,000 yearly with potential growth with experience up to $175,000.
 The typical work setting could be at a school or local board office.

 Early Childhood Education Specialist